Siddhi-kothekar/legal_parser/docs/IMPLEMENTATION_GUIDE.md

 - Weapons (knife, gun)
 - Items (bottle, backpack, handbag)

+**Note:** Detecting blood stains, injured body areas, or subtle forensic cues requires a fine-tuned or custom YOLO dataset trained on labeled crime scene imagery.
+For high accuracy, create a small annotated dataset and retrain YOLO with the specific classes (e.g., `blood`, `injured_limb`, `stab_wound`) and increase the model size from `yolov8n` to `yolov8m` or larger.

 **Customization**:
 - Use larger model: Change `"yolov8n.pt"` to `"yolov8m.pt"` or `"yolov8l.pt"`
 - Train custom model: Fine-tune on crime-specific objects